 Consider a 30-year mortgage with the current national average rate of 4.56% and an initial down payment of 20%.
 If you made monthly payments on that mortgage for the median tenure of 13.3 years, then you would have built up at least 43% in equity—assuming no decrease in property value.
 Once you understand how much equity you'll have at the point you want to sell, you'll be able to budget for your next home with greater confidence.

 Finally, it's important to remember the fixed costs of buying and moving into a house.
-Mortgage closing costs, property taxes, agent commissions and moving expenses all contribute to the upfront costs of a new home.
+Mortgage closing costs, property taxes, insurance, agent commissions and moving expenses all contribute to the upfront costs of a new home.
 If you move out too early, the amount you spent acquiring the property may outweigh the equity or appreciation you've collected up to that point.